ArwebTeam/arbase/README.md

         // this list doesn't have a maxSize, since they can be grown infinetly without too much impact (TODO: really good idea?), but technically it can be set
-        // notNull is also not set, since posts usually are created without replies "append": [ // this says who can reply "$creator", // we can reply to our own stuff of course "*", // anyone else can as well (wildcard = "anyone") "!#~blacklisted", // but blacklisted users can't (this basically translated to "NOT (!) previous element (#) access control (~) blacklisted")
+        // notNull is also not set, since posts usually are created without replies "append": [ // this says who can reply "$.creator", // we can reply to our own stuff of course "*", // anyone else can as well (wildcard = "anyone") "!#~blacklisted", // but blacklisted users can't (this basically translated to "NOT (!) previous element (#) access control (~) blacklisted")
         ],
-        "delete": [ // this says who can delete replies "$$creator", // users can remove their own replies ($$ references the object in the list) "#"
+        "delete": [ // this says who can delete replies "$$.creator", // users can remove their own replies ($$ references the object in the list) "#"
         ]
+      },
+      "acl": { // we'll get to that later "moderators": { // for now just know: it allows moderators of the topic to moderate this post "fixed": [
+            "#~moderators"
+          ]
+        }
       }
     }
   },